Restaurant Ham Fried Rice tastes just like your favorite take-out, but with simple, wholesome ingredients you already have at home!

 Restaurant Ham Fried Rice

-- 2 Tbsp. vegetable oil only if you REALLY like sesame oil, use 3 Tbsp. sesame oil and no vegetable oil
+- 2 tablespoons vegetable oil only if you REALLY like sesame oil, use 3 Tbsp. sesame oil and no vegetable oil

 - 1 small onion chopped